ramimK0bir/Face-swap-from-video/README.md

         --target	str	✅ Yes	—	Path to the target video file.
 This is the video where the face will be replaced.
         ---fps	int	❌ No	30	Sets the frames per second for the output video.
 Useful for matching original frame rate.

+👋 Instructions
+        Try to use in [google Colab.](https://colab.research.google.com/)